 Thank you for supporting Worker and Hive Bee Supply.
 The following are the terms and conditions that constitute our Shipping Policy.

 Shipment processing time: All orders are processed within 2-3 business days.
-Orders are not shipped or delivered on weekends or holidays.
+Orders are shipped Tuesday through Friday, excluding holidays.
 If we are experiencing a high volume of orders, shipments may be delayed by a few days.
 Please allow additional days in transit for delivery.
 If there will be a significant delay in shipment of your order, we will contact you via email or telephone.

 Shipping rates & delivery estimates: Shipping charges and estimated delivery times for your order will be calculated and displayed at checkout.
-Please contact us directly should you feel that the quote is inaccurate and we will manual calculate order order.
+Please contact us directly should you feel that the quote is inaccurate and we will manual calculate order shipping rates.
 Although delivery delays can occasionally occur, we value your time and make every effort to to get your purchased items to you quickly.
 Occasionally, the carrier you have selected may not be the best option for delivery and we will substitute a comparable delivery option for your order.

 Shipment Confirmation & Order tracking: You will receive a Shipment Confirmation email once your order has shipped containing your tracking number(s).
 The tracking number will be active within 24 hours.